Offsec-TX/Offsec-TX.github.io/_testcases/web-fu-xss-xxe.md

 ---
-testcase: Test the Web (HTTP/HTTPS) service for vulnerabilities in file upload functionality inject payloads like XSS or XXE
+testcase: Test the Web (HTTP/HTTPS) service for file upload vulnerabilities by injecting XSS or XXE payloads in uploaded files
 platforms:
+  - Web
   - Network
 methodology:
   - BlackBox